A Religion Profile from International Students, Inc.

 Whether or not a Jewish person adheres to some form of Judaism, his or her Jewishness is a way of life to be lived out in varying degrees.
 There are Jewish ways of thinking and doing that differ from Gentile ways.
 To a Jewish person, Gentiles can seem puritanical in dress and behavior, subdued in interpersonal communication, overly conservative in politics and lifestyle.
 Church services differ considerably from synagogue services, and church hymns are much different than the haunting chant of a cantor or the jazzy sound of an East European klezmer band.
 To a Jewish person, being a Christian means identifying with a way of life different than the Jewish one.

 A Jewish friend needs to be encouraged that in following Jesus, he or she does not abandon Jewish identity.
-Perhaps your friend would be willing to meet with a Jewish believer in Jesus, or to read the story of a Jewish person who came to faith in Jesus (see the bibliography for testimony resources).
+Perhaps your friend would be willing to meet with a Jewish believer in Jesus, or to read the story of a Jewish person who came to faith in Jesus (see the bibliography for story resources).

 Jews Presume a Standing with God